commons |ˈkämənz| pl. noun

 We are currently looking for more volunteers to help serve in our kids programming and as baristas.
 Training provided.
 There’s a place for you.

 There is a lot of good happening here in Calgary.
 That's why we want to work to facilitate connections between community volunteers with worthy non-profit organizations in Calgary.
 The intent is to partner in ways that lead to long term, measurable and sustainable social good.
 Opportunities emerge throughout the year but we serve monthly at the Mustard Seed and Drop-In Centre and partner with Inn From the Cold regularly.
 Requires nothing but a willingness to serve.
+We're also working on a long term mentorship pilot project with the Calgary Homeless Foundation that we hope to roll out further in the coming months.
+Finally, we want to continue to acknowledge our debt to first nations peoples as we meet in Blackfoot Territory on Treaty 7 lands in the Kensington community.

 We are in the early stages of planning a team that will travel back to the Kalende community of Zambia in summer 2016.
 Let us know if you’d like more information.